bm1729/async-experiments/README.md

 npm test
 ```

+To debug tests (in cloud 9) copy "Node 0.11.x.run" file from lib to .c9/runners.
+Use this custom builder when running the test/runner.js file.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).